hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 ### Create a Nhost project

 If this is your first Nhost project, sign up using your GitHub or email.
-Next step is to create an Nhost project.
+The next step is to create a Nhost project.

 ![image](https://user-images.githubusercontent.com/32492961/188327361-f5f808ac-5101-481b-aa1c-cedecb1fab38.png)